SyncoStories/Synco/README.md

-## Synco.tk
+## Synco

-Synco is a website for writers who want to get their work out there, and for anyone who enjoys a good short story.
+[Synco](https://synco.tk) is a website for writers to publish work online.
+We are currently in Alpha prerelease, but are soon to be in Beta stages.
+Currently, we are not accepting any stories as of right now, and are still tesing and fixing up the database.
+ Our proud founders and owners are @coffee-media and @prealge.